BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversFile.md

 ## The goal
 BlueMap renders and saves the map in a lot of small parts called "tiles".
 Those tiles are saved in individual files in a tree-like folder-structure here: `<webroot>/maps/<map-id>/tiles/`.
-The file-data is in [json](https://www.json.org/json-de.html)-format.
-But the files are also compressed with [GZip](https://en.wikipedia.org/wiki/Gzip).
-The problem now is, that the web-app (browser) is asking for the uncompressed .json files, but a normal webserver only finds the compressed ones.
+The low-res data is saved in [PNG](https://en.wikipedia.org/wiki/PNG) files that can just be served normally.
+The high-res tile data is saved in [GZip](https://en.wikipedia.org/wiki/Gzip)-compressed [JSON](https://www.json.org/) files.
+The problem now is, that the web-app (browser) is asking for the uncompressed `.json` files, but a normal webserver only finds the compressed `.json.gz` ones.

 **For example:** the web-app is asking for a tile: `/maps/world/tiles/0/x9/z-8.json`.
 If your webserver is now searching for that file, it will not find it, because the file it needs is actually this one: `/maps/world/tiles/0/x9/z-8.json.gz`!